iMarckDEV/playing_with_llms_on_AWS/minimall_llm_api/README.md

 ```python
 hf_model='MBZUAI/LaMini-T5-738M'
 ```
-And i'm using max of 256 tokens, and a *ml.g4dn.xlarge* for the predictor cluster.
+I am currently using a maximum of 256 tokens, and for the predictor cluster, I am utilizing an *ml.g4dn.xlarge* instance.
+But it's essentially the same concept, just on a larger scale to accommodate bigger models.

 So, in reference to now, which type of instance should we use?
 Take note of this:

 | Model    | Instance Type      | Max Batch Size          | Context Length |